shinkawa-shuan/mini-sisso/README.md

 **`mini-sisso` is a lightweight and user-friendly Python implementation of the SISSO (Sure Independence Screening and Sparsifying Operator) symbolic regression algorithm.
 It offers full compatibility with the scikit-learn ecosystem for discovering interpretable mathematical models from data.**

-### Why `mini-sisso` over the original SISSO?

-`mini-sisso` provides the advanced search capabilities of the original C++/Fortran implementation in a more modern and accessible package.
+Inheriting the advanced exploration capabilities of the original C++/Fortran-based implementation, `mini-sisso` provides these features in a more modern and accessible package, powered by a **blazing-fast Rust backend**:

+-   **🚀 Easy Adoption**: Simple `pip install`.
+The default CPU version has minimal dependencies (NumPy/SciPy), ensuring a hassle-free setup.
+-   **🦀 High-Performance Rust Backend**:
+    -   The computationally intensive `exhaustive` search is implemented in **Rust**, delivering performance far superior to pure Python implementations while remaining completely transparent to the user.
 -   **🧠 Memory Efficiency & Fast Exploration**:
-    -   **"Recipe-based" Architecture**: Dramatically reduces memory consumption during feature expansion, allowing it to handle large-scale problems that would crash the original implementation.
+    -   A "recipe-based" architecture dramatically reduces memory consumption during Feature Expansion.
-    -   **"Level-wise SIS" Feature**: Significantly speeds up the search by pruning unpromising features early.
+    -   The "Level-wise SIS" feature (toggleable) speeds up exploration by pruning unpromising features early.
--   **🚀 Easy Adoption and Use**:
-    -   Simple `pip install` with no complex compilation required.
-    -   Intuitive `scikit-learn`-like `fit()` / `predict()` interface for easy model building and evaluation.
--   **🤝 Full `scikit-learn` Ecosystem Compatibility**:
-    -   Seamlessly integrates with powerful tools like `GridSearchCV` for automated hyperparameter tuning and `Pipeline` for building workflows.
+-   **🤝 Full `scikit-learn` Compatibility**: Seamlessly integrates with powerful tools like `GridSearchCV` and `Pipeline`, in addition to the standard `fit()`/`predict()` interface.
--   **⚡ Flexible Search Strategies & GPU Support**:
+-   **⚡ Optional GPU Support**: Achieve significant speedups with GPU acceleration by installing the optional PyTorch backend.
-    -   In addition to the classic `exhaustive` search, it supports fast feature selectors like `Lasso` and `LightGBM`.
-    -   Offers optional GPU acceleration for further speedups.

 ## 📥 Installation

 ### CPU Version (Default, Recommended)

-Installs the CPU version from PyPI.
-Depends on NumPy, SciPy, scikit-learn, LightGBM, and dcor.
+Installs the lightweight CPU version from PyPI.
+It includes the optimized Rust backend.

 ```bash
 pip install mini-sisso